Investigating MAXI J1752-457 with NuSTAR in the aftermath of a superburst: Conclusions

+We have presented an analysis of two NuSTAR observations of \source\ following a superburst which occurred in November, 2024.
+We constrained the blackbody temperature and radius, which describe the thermal component of the X-ray spectrum, and we did not find evidence for significant cooling in the roughly 24 hours between the first and second NuSTAR observations.
+Timing analysis of the NuSTAR light-curve suggested that the non-thermal spectral component was seeded by photons from an accretion disk rather than from the neutron star surface.
+We therefore conclude that at the time of the NuSTAR observations, the source had entered a flux state powered by disk accretion rather than radiative cooling.

-These measurements demonstrate the importance of rapid follow-up of transient sources with focusing hard X-ray observatories like NuSTAR in order to place superior constraints on the spectral evolution and physical properties of bursting sources.
-Further hard X-ray observations of superbursts will help to elucidate the behavior of the corona before, during, and after these long-lasting thermonuclear flashes.
+We also showed that the NuSTAR spectrum exhibited a steep power law tail with photon index $\Gamma\approx4$ between 4 and 6 days after the onset of the burst, representing the first time that the power law component has been constrained with hard X-ray observations in the aftermath of a superburst.
+Accreting neutron stars typically exhibit power law photon indices in the range $1.5<\Gamma<3$, making our measurement of $\Gamma\approx4$ anomalously steep.
+In the context of the aftermath of a superburst, this result may point towards a unique coronal state due to interaction with the burst emission.
+However, our ability to interpret our results in this context is limited by the lack of NuSTAR observations prior to the superburst and throughout the superburst decay.
+Our results demonstrate the importance of rapid follow-up and high cadence observations of superbursts with focusing hard X-ray observatories like NuSTAR in order to place superior constraints on the spectral evolution and physical properties of bursting sources.
+Future hard X-ray observations of superbursts will help to elucidate the behavior of the corona before, during, and after these long-lasting thermonuclear flashes.

 \facilities{MAXI/GSC, NuSTAR}

 \software{astropy \citep{astropy1,astropy2,astropy3}, Stingray \citep{Stingray1,Stingray2,Stingray3}, Xspec \citep{Xspec}, SAOImageDS9 \citep{DS9} }